 Consequently, after playing around with these settings for a short while, I did find that the 10th Anniversaries ‘default’ setting was ideal for my listening circumstances.

 I had written to E.J about the use of a separate preamplifier with the Wyred 4 Sound DAC and he acknowledged that at times, somewhat better results could be attained if the preamplifier in question is of a very high standard.
-As it turned out, and after a week or so of switching in and out 2 preamps into the chain, there was no doubt in my mind that I preferred using the 10th Anniversary DAC with a preamplifier preceding it!
+As it turned out, and after a week or so of switching in and out 2 preamps into the chain, there was no doubt in my mind that I preferred using the 10th Anniversary DAC with a preamplifier following it! (obviously, this will ultimately be subjectively determined by the type and quality preamp one may be using).

 What’s more, the DAC needed at least—a minimum break-in period of approximately 30 hours to come to full fruition.
 However, after that time, and with a separate preamp in the chain, the audio reproduction proceeded to break loose with the DAC2v2SE special edition!